maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-65.md

 Therefore, a revised economic model is necessary to:

-1. **Compensate Validators:** Ensure validators are fairly rewarded for their essential role in block verification, consensus participation, and data availability, even without producing blocks.
+1. **Compensate Validators:** Provide validators with fair rewards for their essential role in block verification, consensus participation, and data availability, even without producing blocks.
 2. **Reward Block Producers:** Provide a specific incentive for the entity undertaking the specialized, potentially higher-cost role of block production.
 3. **Maintain Network Security:** Align economic incentives with network health and security contributions (i.e., stake).
 4. **Align Validator Incentives With Network Growth:** Ensure that all validators are economically aligned with increasing the number of transactions (and associated fees) on the Polygon chain.